The Butterfly Murders

-The Butterfly Murders is a 1979 Hong Kong wuxia film directed by Tsui Hark.
-The film was Tsui's directorial debut.
-It has elements of history and a murder mystery.
-The film is considered to be a notable work of the Hong Kong New Wave film movement.
+The Butterfly Murders (蝶變 (Metamorphosis)) is a 1979 Hong Kong wuxia film directed by Tsui Hark, in his feature directorial debut.
+It stars Lau Siu-ming, Michelle Yim, and Chang Kuo-chu.
+The film is known for incorporating elements of murder mystery and gothic horror into the wuxia genre, and is considered an early work of the Hong Kong New Wave film movement.